 What’s your musical heritage?
 When did you get interested in electronic music, from listening to producing, what stemmed your whole relationship with music?

 Prior to getting into dance music my interest in electronic music was mostly trained on earlier minimalist composers like Laurie Spiegel, also jazz artists like Pharoah Sanders & Alice Coltrane are still influential on my work.
-I didn’t get very serious about dance music until I went to university in the mid 00s and started DJing in clubs.
+I didn’t get very serious about dance music until I went to University in the mid 2000’s and started DJing in clubs.

 For me you’re firmly rooted in the realms of deep house and acid techno, who are your heroes that you look up to?

 Is there a piece of music that you would consider the acme of what you want your music to be?

 "My parents were horticulturists and growing up I spent a lot of time in greenhouses.
 I think this had an influence on the way I develop new sounds."

 Lately I’ve been inspired by some photos I found of a building called “La Maison de La Celle-Saint-Cloud” by Jean Pierre Raynaud.

 You’re also a product designer; tell me about your interest in design, where you studied and now work and what your ideal aesthetic is?